This topic explains how to add a custom transport that enables a client tool to send messages over a transport that is not supported by default.

 The field labels under the section elements are used as keys to retrieve values from the CustomTransportConfiguration object that is passed in to the various API methods, and which allows for the values provided by the user to be passed in to your implementation.
 The field labels appear in the GUI that is constructed based on this XML and they are also used to persist the user provided values to the .tst file when it is saved.
 The section layout does not have a programmatic impact; it merely helps organize the various GUI fields into sections or categories for easy access and usability by the end user.

-After building the project as described in General Procedure of Adding an Extension, restart SOAtest.
+Restart SOAtest after building the project.
 Verify that the transport name (as specified in parasoft-extension.xml) appears in the Transports menu.